 Casper’s wispy tears start floating around us, flowing down his cheeks onto the top of her hair before disappearing.
 The crying jag lasts a few minutes.

 Finally Mom Watt takes both our hands, placing them together.
-“Tim, Casper and Jack, never the three shall part.”
+“Tim, Casper and Jack, always the three shall be.”

 Jack looks at me and says, “Now we have our Pledge, like Hippie.”

 “What does Hippie have to do with all this?”
 Mom asks.

 “The abstinence pledge in his church.
 It’s like they’re betrothed or engaged.”

 “Don’t worry, boys, my pledge requires lots of sex.”

 We jump up and run into the house before she gets arrested on her own front lawn.
 We all chase Stu around for saying Scott tried to break us up.

 “See, I told you.
 Remember how hard it is for teenagers to be in love.”
 Scott defends himself.

 “That’s just you.
 Tim’s got boyfriends and girlfriends everywhere.”